mui/mui-x/docs/data/date-pickers/fields/fields.md

 ### Clearable behavior

 You can use the `clearable` prop to enable the clearing behavior on a field.
-Aditionally, you can also customize the event handler using the `onClear` callback prop.
+You can also add an event handler using the `onClear` callback prop.

 :::info
 For **multi-input** range fields the clearable behavior is not supported yet.